yzou2/vanleuven_academic/content/home/projects.md

 date = 2016-04-20T00:00:00

 title = "Projects"
-subtitle = "These are the various topic areas that I am currently research."
+subtitle = "These are the various topic areas that I am currently researching."

 # Order that this section will appear in.
 weight = 6